Faggot

-Faggot, often shortened to fag, is a slur in the English language that was used to refer to gay men but its meaning has expanded to other members of the queer community.
-In American youth culture around the turn of the 21st century, its meaning extended as a broader reaching insult more related to masculinity and group power structure.
+Faggot, often shortened to fag, is a slur in the English language used to refer to gay men.
+The slur is also sometimes indiscriminately used against other members of the LGBTQ community, and has also seen extended use in American youth culture beginning around the turn of the 21st century as a broader reaching insult more related to masculinity and group power structure.
+In a case of linguistic reclamation, many LGBTQ people have reclaimed it as a neutral or positive term for describing themselves, as well as reinforcing in-group solidarity.

-The usage of fag and faggot has spread from the United States to varying extents elsewhere in the English-speaking world (especially the United Kingdom) through mass culture, including film, music, and the Internet.
+By extension, faggotry (or rarely, faggotism or faggotness) are pejoratively used to refer to homosexuality.